shaunpez/shaunpezeshki.com/src/blog/post-18.md

 ## A Mentor

-I grew up around skating rinks, spending most of my time there after school.
-The shiny orange and purple rink my dad managed was the backdrop for many of my childhood memories.
-It was our simple ritual—my dad would pick me up, and we'd head straight to the rink.

-One vivid memory stands out: a customer offered $200 for my skates, which were exactly valued at half that.
-I rejected the offer simply because I liked the aesthetic of those skates (and I was a kid).
+My dad managed a skating rink, a place where we spent countless afternoons together after school.
+To help me earn a little money and learn the value of work, he would generally assign me to the snack bar and the skate shop.
+One vivid memory stands out from those days: while working at the skate shop, a customer offered $200 for my skates, which were actually valued at only half that.
+I rejected the offer simply because I liked the aesthetic of those skates—and I was just a kid.
 Later, when I told my dad about it, he used it as a teaching moment.
 He explained the principles of smart decision-making and seizing opportunities, helping me see the broader implications of my choices.
-His advice had been invaluable, providing lessons that continue to influence my life.
+His advice has been invaluable, providing lessons that continue to influence my life.

 ## A Master Chef